You have a big idea, truckloads of ambition, and dreams of a thriving Minnesota LLC, and you’re mentally prepared to make it happen.

 The process outlined above works for domestic LLCs (those formed in Minnesota), but what if your business is expanding to Minnesota from another state?
 In this case, forget about the Articles of Organization because your LLC will have different requirements.

 Your ticket to doing business will be the Certificate of Authority to Transact Business in Minnesota, available both online and as a hard copy.
+The Certificate of Authority costs $185 to file via mail or $205 to file online or in person (including expedited service).
 Successfully filing this document will foreign qualify your LLC, making it eligible to do business in the state.
 Don’t attempt to conduct any type of business activities before foreign qualifying, as it can result in some pretty serious fines and penalties.

 But after you’ve received authority to do business, you’re free to open your LLC’s doors in Minnesota.